CenturionTheMan/AssemblyProjects/ArithmeticOperations/README.md

 * Subtraction
 * Multiplication

-For compilation, please use the provided Makefile..
+Please use the provided Makefile for compilation.
+Results can be checked in GDB (refer to the commands in the given .s file).

+## License

+This code is released under the MIT License.